A-Rahaman/A-Rahaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in the School of Computational Science and Engineering at [Georgia Tech](https://cse.gatech.edu/) and advised by Professor [Vince D. Calhoun](https://scholar.google.com/citations?user=WNOoGKIAAAAJ&hl=en).
 I design computational (AI/ML/statistical) models to extract knowledge from extensive datasets ‑ imaging, text, health Informatics, and time series.
 My research interests include Health AI, Reinforcement Learning, RLHF, and Graph Learning.
 I’ve worked on AI challenges for learning voluminous, sparse, and high‑dimensional data.
-Also, I've conducted substantial research in the granular factoring of big data dynamics encompassing bi-clustering, tri-clustering, and summarization algorithms.
+I've also conducted substantial research in the granular factoring of big data dynamics - bi-clustering, tri-clustering, and summarization frameworks.

 I've experience in AI deployment in real-world settings - a federated RLHF-multi-modal framework for classifying mental disorders from neuroimages, genetics, and electronic health records and an LLM-log model to automate the routing of IT tickets at [NOKIA BELL LABS](https://www.bell-labs.com/) (internship).

-I am fascinated by AI solutions with plausible clinical impacts and healthcare implications.

 <!---
-[Another intriguing aspect of my work involves leveraging neurocomputational strategies to enhance SOTA AI.
-To this end, my projects are instantiated to various downstream tasks, e.g., transformer-based biclustering, classification, GNN for brain network modeling, 2D bottleneck-attention-module for multi-modal fusion, and Generative modeling]:
+[ I am fascinated by AI solutions with plausible clinical impacts and healthcare implications.
+Another intriguing aspect of my work involves leveraging neurocomputational strategies to enhance SOTA AI.
+To this end, my projects are instantiated to various downstream tasks, e.g., transformer-based biclustering, classification, GNN for brain network modeling, 2D bottleneck-attention-module for multi-modal fusion, and Generative modeling]: Love playing outdoor games (mostly soccer) in my free time and fancy cooking my favorite dishes! * My email address: aabdur.rahaman007@gmail.com
 I've been conducting my research in the Center for Translational Research in Neuroimaging and Data Science[(TReNDS)](https://trendscenter.org/) - a joint research lab with Georgia Tech, Emory, and Georgia State University led
 -->

-**I am looking for a full-time position starting in Fall 2024.** Love playing outdoor games (mostly soccer) in my free time and fancy cooking my favorite dishes!
+**I am looking for a full-time position starting in Fall 2024.**

-* My email address: aabdur.rahaman007@gmail.com
 * Here is the [full CV](CV/CV_Rahaman.pdf).
 (Updated on August 2024)
 * Here is my [Google Scholar ID](https://scholar.google.com/citations?user=fiosWPwAAAAJ&hl=en)